Sharvaree/KMeans_Experiments/README.md

 > python3 LO_dataset.py

-where dataset is either NIPS, MNIST, KDD, or SKIN depending on the dataset one wants to run on.
+where dataset is either NIPS, MNIST or SKIN depending on the dataset one wants to run on.

 Note: Make sure you have the necessary python libraries intalled.